openstad/openstad-docs/technical/api/resource-site.md

 `DELETE /api/site/:SITE_ID`
 delete one site

-GET request are public, certain config data is excluded publically.
+GET request are public, certain config data is excluded publicly.
 The post, put and delete are all admin only.

 #### Site config

 One of the crucial aspects of the Site is it's config option, it is saved in a JSON column.
-The site configuration for how site should handle voting, ideas, argumentes, domains, what Database CMS uses, if Basic Auth is turned and and more.
+The site configuration for how site should handle voting, ideas, arguments, domains, what Database CMS uses, if Basic Auth is turned and and more.

 This is the current default configuration: